Dejarnette Sanitarium: Eugenics and sterilization practices

 DeJarnette was a prominent advocate of eugenics and compulsory sterilization.
 As superintendent of Western State Hospital and founder of the sanitarium, he supported the Virginia Sterilization Act of 1924, which authorized involuntary sterilization of patients deemed "unfit" to reproduce.
 He argued that hereditary mental defects endangered society and publicly praised Nazi Germany’s sterilization policies in the 1930s.

 When the Nazis intensified their sterilization program by making it more far-reaching, Dejarnette composed a letter to the government of Virginia, arguing therein that "the state needed to extend the sterilization law to more closely resemble the comprehensive German law."
+American eugenicists like Dejarnette were envious of the Nazi eugenics efforts, since the Germans had already sterilized in excess of four-hundred thousand people.
 To this end, he stated that "the Germans are beating us at our own game and are more progressive than we are."
-Nonetheless, historian Stefan Kühl characterized the sterilization and racial hygiene programs occurring earlier in the United States as a "model" for Nazi Germany well into the late 1930s.
+Despite such observations, historian Stefan Kühl claims the sterilization and racial hygiene programs occurring earlier in the United States provided a "model" for Nazi Germany well into the late 1930s.
 Historians can now trace ideological connections between American eugenics policy and some of the "most unambiguously criminal Nazi programs" carried out across Europe during the era of the Second World War.

 Patients committed to Western State and its affiliated institutions, including DeJarnette Sanitarium, were subjected to sterilization under auspices of these 1920s laws until the 1970s.

 It was not until 2001 that the Virginia General Assembly issued a formal resolution expressing "profound regret" for the state’s participation in eugenics and the suffering caused to those sterilized without consent.